Tench Island

-Tench Island, also known as Nusi Island, is a small (55 ha), low-lying (17 m maximum height above sea level), coral island in the St Matthias Islands group in the Bismarck Archipelago of Papua New Guinea.
+Tench Island, also known as Enusi Island, is a small (55 ha), low-lying (17 m maximum height above sea level), coral island in the St Matthias Islands group in the Bismarck Archipelago of Papua New Guinea.
 Administratively, it is part of New Ireland Province and lies about 100 km north of Kavieng, the provincial capital.
 It has a human population of about 100.
+The language of Tenis is spoken on the island, which has around 30 native speakers.

 History

 The island was named after British marine officer Watkin Tench in 1790 by Lieutenant Philip Gidley King.

 Important Bird Area

 The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of brown noddies (80,000 individuals) and black noddies (20,000 individuals), based on 1973 estimates.